 Major: Culinary Arts

 Fatima Ali traveled across the world to her new home at the CIA with only a passport, three suitcases, and a dream.
 And despite social pressure in her native country of Pakistan to pursue an “auspicious” career—possibly in the law like her father—Fatima knew her own heart.
 So she found the most “auspicious” cooking school in the world with a bachelor’s degree program and set out to prove that she could have a successful career in the field she loved.

-Fatima’s admittedly “ferocious quest for excellence” has catapulted her from the kitchens of the CIA to the role of sous chef at Café Centro in New York City to being a winner on Food Network’s Chopped.
+Fatima’s admittedly “ferocious quest for excellence” catapulted her from the kitchens of the CIA to the role of sous chef at Café Centro in New York City to being a winner on Food Network’s Chopped.
 In fact, she was the youngest winner as well as the first Pakistani woman ever to win.
-When she reflects on her Chopped success, she says, “The best part of winning was receiving congratulations from around the world.
+When she reflected on her Chopped success, she said, “The best part of winning was receiving congratulations from around the world.
 I even had Pakistani mothers who wanted me to talk to their daughters about pursuing their dreams.”

 The CIA provided Fatima with more than just an education.
 “You have a lifelong bond with everyone who goes through the CIA’s program,” she explained.
 “That network of alumni is amazing!
 They can open doors and offer you opportunities you would otherwise never have.”

 Sadly, Fatima was diagnosed with Ewing’s sarcoma in late 2017.
 In January 2018, her doctors declared her cancer free, however, the cancer returned with a vengeance in October.
 On January 25, 2019, Fatima lost her battle with the disease.
 She will be remembered by the CIA, friends, and the culinary community.